Tuberculosis

 How Is Tuberculosis Diagnosed?

-- Tuberculin skin test (TST): This is how doctors usually test kids for TB.
+- tuberculin skin test (TST).
+This is how doctors usually test young kids for TB.
 It's done in two steps.
-First, the health care provider injects a small amount of fluid (called tuberculin) into the skin on the lower part of the arm.
-Then, the person returns 48–72 hours later, when the provider checks the skin for a reaction.
-A raised, hard area or swelling means the person has TB bacteria in the body.
+First, a small amount of fluid (called tuberculin) is injected into the skin on the lower part of the arm.
+Then, your child returns 48 to 72 hours later, so that a health care provider can check the skin for a reaction.
+A raised, hard area or swelling means there is TB bacteria in the body.

-- Blood test: The health care provider will take a blood sample to be checked in a lab for TB bacteria.
-This option doesn't need a second step.
+- blood test.
+Providers take a blood sample to be checked in a lab for TB bacteria.

-Someone with a positive tuberculin test (PPD) will need more testing to see whether they have a latent TB infection or TB disease.
+Someone with a positive skin or blood test will need an X-ray and possibly other testing to see if they have a latent TB infection or TB disease.

 How Is Tuberculosis Treated?

-Most people with tuberculosis don't need treatment in a hospital and can be cared for at home.
+Most people with tuberculosis can be cared for at home.
 Doctors usually treat TB with oral (taken by mouth) antibiotics.
-Killing all the TB bacteria takes time, though, so most people need to take medicine for 6–9 months.
-Sometimes doctors use a combination of bacteria-killing medicines to treat active TB.
+Killing all the TB bacteria takes time, though, so most people need to take medicine for several months.

-It's important to take the antibiotics for as long as the doctor prescribed, even if someone feels better in a few weeks.
+It's important to take the antibiotics for as long as the doctor prescribes, even if your child has no symptoms or feels better.
 That is the best way to kill the harmful bacteria.
 Stopping treatment too soon or skipping doses can give the remaining bacteria a chance to become resistant to the antibiotic.
 Drug resistance can lead to more dangerous types of tuberculosis that are harder to treat.

 Can Tuberculosis Be Prevented?